Pomona-ITS/HPC-Tech-Tutorials/discovery/OutsideOfPomona/HMC/README.md

 The latest version is Gaussian 12 and GaussView 6.

-The following is an abstraction for the software management as it is right now:
+The following is a description for the software management as it is right now:

 1) Manage vendor relationship (CUC?
 HMC?)